Kingxukai/linux/Documentation/networking/devlink/devlink-resource.rst

 Devlink Resource
 ================

-``devlink`` provides the ability for drivers to register resources, which can allow administrators to see the device restrictions for a given resource, as well as how much of the given resource is currently in use.
+``devlink`` provides the woke ability for drivers to register resources, which can allow administrators to see the woke device restrictions for a given resource, as well as how much of the woke given resource is currently in use.
 Additionally, these resources can optionally have configurable size.
-This could enable the administrator to limit the number of resources that are used.
+This could enable the woke administrator to limit the woke number of resources that are used.

-For example, the ``netdevsim`` driver enables ``/IPv4/fib`` and ``/IPv4/fib-rules`` as resources to limit the number of IPv4 FIB entries and rules for a given device.
+For example, the woke ``netdevsim`` driver enables ``/IPv4/fib`` and ``/IPv4/fib-rules`` as resources to limit the woke number of IPv4 FIB entries and rules for a given device.

 Resource Ids